Tahini-Cocoa Overnight Oat & Chia PuddingBy Ruth Elnekave, CNP

 - 1 tbsp date syrup

 - optional: ¼ tsp almond extract

 - 2 tbsp + ¾ cup almond or coconut milk, divided

 - 1 tbsp shredded coconut (unsweetened)

 - Ideas for layering & topping: banana, berries, mango, yogurt, granola, toasted coconut flakes, hemp seeds, cacao nibs, chopped or shaved dark chocolate, bee pollen, banana chips, chopped nuts

 *Middle Eastern tahini (Israel, Lebanon) is generally runny.
 (We’re partial to Soom tahini!)

-The night before you want to enjoy: combine tahini, date syrup, almond extract (if using), 2 tbsp milk and Bliss elixir in a jar or bowl and whisk together.
+The night before you want to enjoy: combine tahini, date syrup, almond extract (if using), 2 tbsp milk and Cacao Blend in a jar or bowl and whisk together.
 Add the oats, chia seeds, shredded coconut and ¾ cup milk and whisk again to combine.
 Let mixture sit for a few minutes and whisk again to remove clumps.
 Repeat the sitting and whisking one more time.
 Cover and place in the fridge overnight.

 When ready to eat: remove pudding from the fridge, give it a stir and check the texture.
 Since the chia seeds absorb all of the liquid, if the pudding is too thick, add more milk until you get the perfect texture.